kb1dds/dowker_statistics/README.md

 * Robinson: Dowker splitting tool
  - Initial draft written and committed to `dowker_splitting` branch
  - Try on PDF datasets (probably make it run faster)

+* Robinson: Create `dowker_probability`:
+Input:
+  1. Dowker table of feature patterns and observation sets
+  2. Training table: observations, classes (factor)
+  3. Test table: observations

+Output:
+  1. New column added to the test table for each level of the classes in training table: probability of that class